alxhslm/alxhslm.github.io/content/projects/googly-eyes/index.md

 ### Training a custom model

 The first option I considered was to implement my own model.
-I could think of two possible architectures of identifying the faces:
+I could think of two possible architectures for localising the eyes:

-1. Train a model to detect eyes directly from the photo
+1. Train a model to identify eyes directly from the photo
-2. Use a 2-stage classifier as follows:
+2. Use a 2-stage identifier as follows:
    - _Stage 1_: Identify faces
    - _Stage 2_: Identify eyes from each face